csbc92/Github-Actions-internal-DSL/README.md

 Added features which is not available in Github actions:

-* Global Steps - makes it possible to create steps that are prepended to all defined jobs instead of writing trivial steps for each job (for instance 'checkout').
+* Global Steps - makes it possible to create steps that are prepended to all defined jobs instead of repeating trivial steps for each job (for instance 'checkout').

 * Global operating system - makes it possible to make all jobs use a specific OS by defining it once in a global section.